Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Proofs

 \subsubsection{Joint asymptotic normality}

-Having obtained the asymptotic linear representations \eqref{hm:s11-9} and \eqref{hm:AN_theta.tau}, it remains to show the asymptotic orthogonality, hence the asymptotic independence of $\wh{\eta}$ and $\wh{\theta}_\tau$: we only need to observe that the covariance tends to $0$.
-By what we have seen in Sections \ref{hm:sec_diff.fixed.param} and \ref{hm:sec_diff.random.param}, in particular the stochastic expansions \eqref{hm:se_eta.hat} and \eqref{hm:AN_theta.tau}, the computation of the covariance of the $\D_{11}$ and $\D_{12}$ boils down to that of
+Having obtained the asymptotic linear representations \eqref{hm:s11-9} and \eqref{hm:AN_theta.tau}, it remains to show the asymptotic orthogonality, hence the asymptotic independence of $\wh{\eta}$ and $\wh{\theta}_\tau$.
+We only need to observe that the covariance tends to $0$.